greg-raven/Impeachment-Chronicles/_posts/2022-07-20-in-harvard-study-of-jan-6-rioters-top-motivation-is-clear-trump.md

 The researchers from the Shorenstein Center on Media, Politics and Public Policy at Harvard University wrote that the documents make clear that Jan.
 6 committee member Rep. Liz Cheney, R-Wyo., "was mostly correct in her assessment" that "Trump summoned the mob, assembled the mob and lit the flame of this attack."

-"Far and away, we find that the two most commonly-cited reasons for breaching the US Capitol were a desire to support Trump on January 6th in DC and concerns about election integrity," the report reads.
+"Far and away, we find that the two most commonly-cited reasons for breaching the U.S. Capitol were a desire to support Trump on January 6th in DC and concerns about election integrity," the report reads.

 The report adds to evidence from thousands of court documents in the more than 840 cases brought forward so far that many of those who stormed the U.S. Capitol and committed violent acts were motivated by their support for Trump and their belief in lies about the 2020 election.